pluralsh/marketing/README.md

 ## Contributing

 ### Running the site locally

+To start, you'll need to receive an access token from Plural's Directus:
+1. Request access to Directus, then login at https://directus.plural.sh
+2. Generate an access token at the bottom of Profile > Administrator.
+3. Run `export DIRECTUS_ACCESS_TOKEN={your-access-token}`

-To run the site locally, you'll need to have yarn and node as prerequisites.
+Then, to run the site locally, you'll need to have yarn and node as prerequisites.
 Then run the following commands:

 ```shell
 yarn # build the environment